dymaxionlabs/ap-latam/README.md

 sudo apt install libproj-dev gdal-bin build-essential libgdal-dev libspatialindex-dev python3-venv virtualenv
 ```

-This project is being managed by [Poetry](https://github.com/sdispater/poetry).
-If you do not have it installed, please refer to [Poetry
-instructions](https://github.com/sdispater/poetry#installation).
-Make sure to
-install Poetry using Python 3, in case you also have Python 2 installed.

-Now, clone the repository and run `poetry install`.
-This will create a virtual
+Clone the repository and run `python setup.py install` to install the package
-environment and install all required packages there.
-Use `poetry install -E
-gpu` to install GPU dependencies (TensorFlow for GPUs).
+with its dependencies.
+Add `--extras gpu` to install GPU dependencies
+(TensorFlow for GPUs).

 Run `make` to run tests and `make cov` to build a code coverage report.
 You can
 run `make` to do both.